LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[QUOTES-CREATION-PEACE]] - No Title
 - [[QUOTES-GENERAL-COLLECTION]] - A collection of quotes that inspire me
 - [[QUOTES-INJUSTICE-SILENCE]] - Quotes related to staying silent during times of injustice
+- [[QUOTES-LABOR]] - Quotes on labor, becoming wealthy, and working hard
 - [[QUOTES-LIFE-IS-NOT-LINEAR]] - Quotes related to the non-linearity of life
 - [[QUOTES-MECHANISTIC-REDUCTION]] - Quotes related to making life mechanistic
 - [[QUOTES-NONVIOLENCE-AND-FORCE]] - Is using force against violent forces violent?